damianb93/gdcs-front-end-web-dev-nanodegree/Project 3 - Memory Game/README.md

       `-- responsive.css
 ```

 **index.html** - Main html file divided into two containers.
 First container `<div class="main-container">` includes basic view of the game, containing gameboard with cards and scoreboard (number of moves and time).
-Second container `<div class="summary-container">` includes summary view of players performance and a restart button.
+Second container `<div class="summary-container">` includes summary view of player's performance and a restart button.

 **js/app.js** - Includes logic for the game written in pure js.